marcodago/AgileMoodMarbles/README.md

 This app has been developed using `Apple XCode` and `Node-Red starter` boilerplate.

 ### How does this work?
-At first launch of iOS app, you'll requested to identify yourself filling the information related to the country & department (`Settings` tab).
+At first launch of iOS app, you'll be requested to identify yourself filling the information related to the country & department (`Settings` tab).
 These info are necessary to categorize evaluations under the right organization, given that CloudantDB where data are stored is unique.
 No other info are stored onto device, to guarantee user's privacy.
 After that, moving on the `Set Mood` tab, simply press the smiley that better fit with your feeling.

 ![MM Profile Screenshot](mm_mobile_profile.png)  ![MM Moods Screenshot](mm_mobile_rate.png)